House of Representatives to conduct first proxy vote in its 231-year history

 HOUSE REPUBLICANS SUE PELOSI IN BID TO STOP PROXY VOTING AMID CORONAVIRUS CONCERNS

 As Washington, D.C. is still considered a hot spot and under stay-home orders, the House resumed for a brief two-day session this week to consider FISA reforms, condemn human rights violations against ethnic Turkic Muslims in China known as Uyghurs, and vote on small business coronavirus legislation and other bills.
-It was unclear earlier Wednesday what legislation would come up first for the inaugural proxy vote, since lawmakers were scrambling on a new FISA plan as Republicans suddenly withdrew their support.
+The bill on Uyghurs is expected to come up first for the inaugural proxy vote.

+Meanwhile, lawmakers were scrambling on a new FISA plan as Republicans suddenly withdrew their support.

 More than 70 House Democrats alerted the House clerk they would be absent from Washington for the roll call votes but designated another member to vote on their behalf.